How To Save For Your First Down Payment

 Once you know how much you can afford to spend on your home purchase, it is time to start saving.
 The best option for most people is to save a portion of their paycheck automatically.

-You can choose a fixed amount or percentage of each paycheck to get directly deposited from either your paycheck or from your checking account into an appropriate account, such as a cash savings account or Betterment House goal.
+You can choose a fixed amount or percentage of each paycheck to get directly deposited into your checking account into an appropriate account, such as a cash savings account or a Betterment investing goal.
 Save as much as you can so you can quickly build up your balance and make your purchase as soon as you are ready.

 In addition to your automatic savings, do not forget to save any one-time income—which can further speed up your purchasing timeline.
 If you get an annual bonus, tax refund, large gift, or side income earnings, save as much as possible to build up your savings even faster.